Since installing the Arnia hive monitors two weeks ago the following reassuring data has come in.

 So which feeder?
 Continue reading Bee Basics – Which Feeder?

 If you’re looking at taking your honey off you’ll be looking at clearing the bees.
-If you’re in a hurry and you like a fight you can always shake them or brush them off the frames but if you favour something slower and less brutal you’re looking at a clearer board.
+If you’re in a hurry and you like a fight you can always shake them or brush them off the frames.
+Or if you are Gadget Man and don’t care about young bees being blown all over the landscape you can get yourself a bee blower.
+But if you favour something slower, more gentle and less brutal you’re looking at a clearer board.
 Continue reading Porter Bee Escape

 Here’s how to set up your Jenter kit.
 It’s how I did mine and that’s now working well.